 Wire Transfers

-For larger transactions, wire transfers are a secure and reliable method.
+For larger transactions, wire transfers are a secure and reliable method of payment.
 This option is often used by traders who prefer to transfer substantial sums from their accounts via services such as SWIFT or domestic bank wires.
-However, wire transfers generally take longer to process, typically between 2 and 7 business days, depending on the banks involved, unless it’s the same financial institution, which can take less than 24 hours to transfer.
+However, wire transfers generally take longer to process, typically between 2 and 7 business days, depending on the banks involved, unless it is with the same financial institution, which can take less than 24 hours to transfer.

 E-Wallets